ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance-coordinator.md

 feedback for a change request, they MUST resolve the conflict as quickly as possible and publish a new feedback without contradictions.
-* If two or more people share the role of the coordinator they MUST define whom of them is contact person for Mantis bug reports as well as for other applicationsi that do not support more than one contact.
+* If two or more people share the role of the coordinator they MUST define whom of them is the contact person for Mantis bug reports as well as for other applications that do not support more than one contact.
 * If two or more people share the role of the coordinator they MAY give feedback on different aspects of a change request.
 In such a case, both feedbacks MUST be considered.
 * The coordinator MUST accept decisions of the Technical Board on change requests in case of disagreement on the JF.
-* The coordinator MUST review final implementation of some accepted interface change or organize some substitute to perform the review.
+* The coordinator MUST review the final implementation of accepted interface changes or organize some substitute to perform the review.
 * The coordinator MAY ask for funding to perform a review.
-* The coordinator MAY ask to split some interface change or implementation into multiple pieces to make the change easier to understand.
+* The coordinator MAY ask to split an interface change or implementation into multiple pieces to make the change easier to understand.
 * The coordinator MUST ensure, that the documentation of the component is up to date.
 The coordinator MAY ask to update the documentation as a condition for